 - Right click on any file or folder

-- Select the Automator shortcut you just created (ours is saved as “copy path to clipboard”)
+- Select the Automator shortcut you just created (ours is saved as “FindFilePath”)

-- Paste the copied text anywhere you like
+- Paste the copied file path anywhere you like.

 How to find large and old files

 What if the specific file or folder you’re looking for is massive – but that’s all you really know about it?
 For this, CleanMyMac X is the perfect app!